What Are the 3 Stages of Sepsis?

 • Bedsores

-• MRSA (methicillin-resistant staphylococcus aureus), which is a type of bacterial infection that is resistant to some types of antibiotics
+• MRSA (methicillin-resistant staphylococcus aureus), is a type of bacterial infection that is resistant to some types of antibiotics

 • Severe or third-degree skin burns